Jontom01/NarrativeMapper/README.md

 - aggregated_sentiment - net sentiment, of form 'NEGATIVE', 'POSITIVE', 'NEUTRAL'

+- text - the list of textual messages that are part of the cluster

 - all_sentiments - this is a list containing dict items of the form '{'label': 'NEGATIVE', 'score': 0.9896971583366394}' for each message (sentiment calculated by distilbert-base-uncased-finetuned-sst-2-english).

 example to showcase output format: